habe33/routeplanner/readme.md

 # Routeplanner

 Application to calculate shortest path from A to B with k stops.
-Takes IATA codes as identifiers for airport.
+Takes IATA codes as identifiers for airports.

 ## Getting Started